Technical inputs on the gear we use

 Svalbard 2015 .
 Ivan collecting evidence suggesting global warming, wearing a lifejacket and ice axe.
 By Daniel Hug.

 We adhere to the ISAF offshore sailing regulations.
-In addition, we have drysuits, personal AIS trackers integrated into Spinlock lifejackets.
-Our procedures used during are described in this article in Alert Diver.
+In addition, we have drysuits and personal AIS trackers integrated into Spinlock lifejackets.
+Our procedures during diving are described in this article in Alert Diver.
 Please keep in mind that the boat is adapted for use in the North-Atlantic.
 The Southern-Ocean would require a different boat altogether.

 Andreas diving with an iceberg in Greenland.

 The gear philosophy of Barba is based on extensive experience from extreme sports.
 Extreme sport is characterized by a small error having potential fatal consequences, which equally applies to sailing under the given circumstances.
 The diving gear is based on a mix between military diving and the DIR diving philosophy.
-The Alert Diver article summarizes some of our thoughts on diving gear.
-We currently have a single tank setup, due to space limitations.
-Ideally we would opt for a double tank setup.
+This Alert Diver article summarizes some of our thoughts on diving gear.
+We currently have a single tank setup due to space limitations.
+Ideally, we would opt for a double tank setup.